Generic Name: fentanyl transdermal (skin patch) (FEN ta nil trans DERM al)

 You should not use Duragesic if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-Other drugs may interact with fentanyl, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may interact with fentanyl transdermal, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
 Tell your doctor about all your medications and any you start or stop using during treatment with Duragesic.

 More about Duragesic (fentanyl)